MCQ on Hydrogen Class 11

 Related Posts:

-Which one of the following shows that hydrogen does NOT resemble alkali metals?
+Which of the following indicates that hydrogen does not share similarities with alkali Metals?

-(B) It releases greater energy per unit weight compared to gasoline and other fuels.
+(B) It delivers more energy per unit Mass than gasoline

-Option d – It is a cheaper source of fuel compared to fossil fuels.
+Option d – It is less expensive than fossil fuels

-The number of moles of dihydrogen formed when one mole of zinc metal reacts with an excess of aqueous sodium hydroxide solution is ……….
+How many moles of hydrogen gas are produced when one mole of zinc reacts with excess aqueous sodium hydroxide?

 (A) 1